Here are the parts of a mechanical keyboard:

 - Bottom case

-So if you want to learn all about the parts of a mechanical keyboard, their names and functions, then you’re in the right place.
+So if you want to learn all about the parts of a mechanical keyboard, their names, and functions, then this article is for you.

 Let’s jump right in!

 - Mechanical Keyboard Switch Parts: What Are They?

 - Wireless Cell Phone Charger Parts: Names and Functions?

 - Cell Phone Charger Parts: Names and Functions?